TraistaruAndreea/Tank-Wars-Game/README.md

 Overview

-This project implements a 2D tank battle game using OpenGL and the graphics library provided in the Lab framework.
+This project implements a 2D tank battle game using OpenGL.
 The game features two tanks on a destructible terrain, with the ability to aim and fire projectiles at each other.

 Features